 Deep breath, hearty laugh, and away I went.

 First stop.
 The town was absolutely Saturday morning silent when I arrived.
 It took a few drives around the block to orient myself, but once I found a parking space I hopped out of the car on a mission for good coffee.
-Don’t ask me how the “city” of Hickory made it onto my list of North Carolina locals in the first place, it just did.
+Don’t ask me how the “city” of Hickory made it onto my list of North Carolina locales in the first place, it just did.
 And the only real research I did on it was for coffee shops so here we are.

 Taste Full Beans is clearly the spot in Hickory.
 A hugely expansive menu greeted me from the back wall and the baked goods arranged along the counter drew me closer, but I had my eyes on the prize: the two wonderfully friendly young women who I knew were my gateway to the good stuff.
 They laughed as I confided that the menu overwhelmed me and all I wanted was the largest cup of coffee they were legally allowed to give me.
 A small selection of options lined the counter to the right and I went with a blend called “Dark Bliss.”
 If you know me at all, I shouldn’t have to explain why.